-To better elucidate this influence of tracer numerics on the transport properties simulated in a comprehensive global model context, here we document the sensitivity of the stratospheric mean age in several recent versions of the NASA Global Earth Observing System (GEOS) general circulation model (Molod et al., 2015).
-The versions examined here represent different stages in model development since the Modern-Era Retrospective Analysis for Research and Applications Version 2 (MERRA-2; Gelaro et al. (2017)).
+To better elucidate this influence of tracer numerics on the transport properties simulated in a comprehensive global model context, here we document the sensitivity of the stratospheric mean age in several recent versions of the NASA Global Earth Observing System (GEOS) general circulation model (Molod et al., 2015) that represent different stages in model development since the Modern-Era Retrospective Analysis for Research and Applications Version 2 (MERRA-2; Gelaro et al. (2017)).

-Our focus on transport evaluation is in wake of the upcoming release of the GEOS Retrospective analysis for the early 21st Century (GEOS-R21C), which is an atmospheric reanalysis that includes many advances over MERRA-2, and serves as a step towards MERRA-3, a planned coupled Earth system reanalysis.
-As part of the current effort to explore coupling of more Earth System components targeting MERRA-3, MERRA-21C will be used to drive an off-line chemistry reanalysis R21C-Chem with a full chemistry model (GEOS-Chem) and an advanced Constituent Data Assimilation component to update the chemistry fields.
+Our focus on transport evaluation is in wake of the upcoming release of the GEOS Retrospective analysis for the early 21st Century (GEOS-R21C), which will serve as an intermediate atmospheric reanalysis between MERRA-2 and the future coupled atmosphere-ocean reanalysis MERRA-3 (in-preparation).
+As part of the current effort to explore coupling of more Earth System components targeting MERRA-3, GEOS-R21C will be used to drive an off-line chemistry reanalysis R21C-Chem with a full chemistry model (GEOS-Chem) and an advanced Constituent Data Assimilation component to update the chemistry fields.
 Since R21C-Chem will be produced in replay-mode (one-way coupling) whereby the meteorology fields are used to define the background atmospheric flow (Orbe et al., 2017), it is imperative that GEOS-R21C produces a credible representation of transport processes.

-In particular, here we document how in the process of evaluating candidate systems for GEOS-R21C we found that the mean age was $\sim 1$ year younger (or $\sim 30\%$ smaller) than the values simulated in the model version used to produce MERRA-2 (Figure 1).
-The model versions shown in Figure 1 reflect more than 10 years' worth of accumulated changes in model development, most notably changes in radiation, parameterized convection and, as we focus on here, changes in the model's description of vertical advection.
-More precisely, we show that slight modifications to the so-called "remapping" algorithm, which is used to transform advected fields from Lagrangian levels to the new pressure levels after each horizontal advection time step, are the primary driver of the age-of-air changes exhibited in recent GEOS-R21C candidate model versions.
-Thus, whereas Gupta et al. (2020) highlighted large differences between dynamical cores employing spectral versus finite-volume (FV) numerics, our results show that large transport differences can occur even within a given FV dynamical core, a result which may have broader implications for other general circulation models employing FV numerics.
+In particular, here we document how in the process of evaluating candidate systems for GEOS-R21C we found that the mean age was ~ 1 year younger (or $\sim 30\%$ smaller) than the values simulated in the model version used to produce MERRA-2 (Figure 1).
+The model versions shown in Figure 1 reflect more than 10 years' worth of accumulated changes in model development, most notably changes in radiation, parameterized convection and, as we focus on here, changes in the algorithm used to transform advected fields from Lagrangian levels to the new pressure levels after each horizontal advection time step.
+This is the model's description of vertical advection.
+We show that slight modifications in this so-called "remapping" algorithm are the primary driver of the age-of-air changes exhibited in recent GEOS-R21C candidate model versions, a result which may have broader implications for other general circulation models using finite volume (FV) dynamical cores.
 We begin by discussing methods in Section 2 and present key results and conclusions in Sections 3 and 4, respectively.